Fusion Quivers: Fusion quivers

 \begin{lemma} The morphism $h_{1} \qoti h_{2}$ in $\Cat{A}$ is a morphism from $f \qoti g$ to $f' \qoti g'$ in $\Cat{C}_{z}$. \end{lemma} \begin{proof} This follows most easily in the graphical calculus:

 using in the first term, that $h_{1}$ is a morphism in $\Cat{C}_{z}$ and in the second term, that $h_{2}$ is a morphism in $\Cat{C}_{z}$ as well as the naturality of the braiding. \end{proof}

-Recall that the locally nilpotent modules over $Q_{z}$, denoted $\Clnz=\modln(Q_{z})$, correspond to comodules over the path coalgebra by Proposition \ref{proposition:path-coalg-comod}. \begin{theorem} Let $\Cat{A}$ be a linear monoidal category and $z \in \cent(\Cat{A})$. \begin{theoremlist} \item The category $\Cat{C}_{z}$ of modules over the quiver $Q_{z}$ with the product
+Recall that the locally nilpotent modules over $Q_{z}$, denoted $\Clnz=\modln(Q_{z})$, correspond to comodules over the path coalgebra by Proposition \ref{proposition:path-coalg-comod}. \begin{theorem}[\cite{MR10}] Let $\Cat{A}$ be a linear monoidal category and $z \in \cent(\Cat{A})$. \begin{theoremlist} \item The category $\Cat{C}_{z}$ of modules over the quiver $Q_{z}$ with the product

 is a linear monoidal category with unit $(\unit, 0)$, i.e. the $Q_{z}$-module with object $\unit \in \Cat{A}$ together with the zero morphism.
 Moreover is the monoidal product compatible with the bimodule structure over $\Cat{A}$ in the sense that \eqref{eq:mon-prod} is a balanced bimodule functor.
 The category $\Clnz$ is a monoidal subcategory of $\Cat{C}_{z}$. \item In case that $\Cat{A}$ is rigid, $\Cat{C}_{z}$ is a generalized fusion quiver with $\Clnz$ a rigid monoidal subcategory.
-If $\Cat{A}$ is a multi-fusion category, $\Cat{C}_{z}$ is a fusion quiver. \end{theoremlist} \end{theorem} \begin{proof} We first show that $\qoti$ defines a monoidal structure.
+If $\Cat{A}$ is a multi-fusion category, $\Cat{C}_{z}$ is a fusion quiver. \end{theoremlist} \end{theorem} \begin{proof} The first part of the result is proven in \cite[Sec.2]{MR10}, see statement in the Introduction, without the perspective on quivers.
+We repeat the proof in our notation and prove the second part:

+We first show that $\qoti$ defines a monoidal structure.
 We assume for simplicity that $\Cat{A}$ is a strict monoidal category and show that then also $\Cat{C}_{z}$ is strict monoidal.
 In case $\Cat{A}$ is not strict, it is straightforward to see, that the associators and unitors of $\Cat{A}$ provide the corresponding coherence morphisms for $\Cat{C}_{z}$ and $\Clnz$.

 The object $(\unit, 0)$ is the unit object, since with the $0$-morphism in Equation \eqref{eq:qoti-bimod} we deduce $f \qoti (\unit,0)=f$ and $(\unit, 0) \qoti f=f$ for all objects $(a,f) \in \Cat{C}_{z}$.
 Given three objects $(a,f),(b,g), (c,h)$ in $\Cat{C}_{z}$, we compute